samhitmantrala8/ipl_assignment_pocket_fm/README.md

 - IPL years before 2008 return `400` with `ipl_not_started`.
 - Years after the scheduled season return `422` with `season_not_available`.

-## What Was Considered Beyond The Prompt
+## What Was Considered Beyond The Problem Statement

-The prompt asks for schema and API contracts.
+The problem statement asks for schema and API contracts.
 These extra decisions were included because they improve backend design quality without adding unnecessary complexity:

 - Separate `team_seasons` from `teams` so captain and squad changes are season-aware.
 - Model `venues` separately to avoid repeating stadium/city data in matches.